Design Systems

 Final Design

-The three substrates I used for this project were four tote bags, four posters, and two sweatshirts.
+The three substrates I used were four tote bags, four posters, and two sweatshirts.
 While the posters were pretty straightforward to print, printing on the cloth materials was difficult, especially when ensuring the layers aligned perfectly.
 When printing on the totes and sweatshirts, I had a hard time making sure the substrate stuck to the palette rather than the screen, which resulted in designs that were not perfectly aligned or printed.
 Overall, I believe I was able to create a cohesive design.

 Previous